Suraj-09/SmartWalkingCane/README.md

 ## Overview

-This README provides an overview of the embedded software developed for the Smart Walking Cane capstone project.
+This README provides an overview of the embedded software developed for the Smart Walking Cane Capstone Project.
 The software was designed to run on an STM32L412C8T6 microcontroller.

 <p align="center">
     <img src="readme_res\smart_walking_cane.png" alt="Smart Walking Cane" width="50%">